Hbindra11/Project-10-mongo-pokemonBattel-FE/README.md

 # Pokémon Battle Frontend

 This project is a frontend application for a Pokémon battle game, built with **React** and **Vite**.
 It allows users to select Pokémon, initiate battles, and view results in a dynamic and interactive interface.
+Players can also enter their name and score to add their results to a leaderboard.

 ## Features